Top 4 Signs It’s Time for a Tooth Extraction in Queens

 #3: You Have Periodontal (Gum) Disease

 Gum disease eats away at your healthy jawbone, taking away from the structure that keeps your teeth healthy and stable in the mouth.
 If you have had severe periodontitis, your teeth may have lost their sturdy foundation.
-Your dentist will recommend extraction of teeth that don’t have adequate support in the gum line.
+Your dentist will recommend the extraction of teeth that don’t have adequate support in the gum line.

 #4: You Got Your Wisdom Teeth